MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 This scenario is ideal if:

-- You want to use the on-premises NVA and advertise 0.0.0.0/0 from on-premises.
+- You want to use the on-premises NVA and advertise 0.0.0.0/0 from the on-premises environment.
-- You already have or will have ExpressRoute between on-premises datacetners and Azure, and Global Reach enabled.
+- You already have or will have ExpressRoute between on-premises datacenters and Azure, with Global Reach enabled.
 - You need public-facing HTTP(s) or L4 inbound services.

 Internet egress traffic inspection is handled on premises.
 The secured Azure Virtual WAN hub does the traffic inspection between Azure VMware Solution and Azure Virtual Network.